-Wye River offers a challenging curriculum designed to meet the needs of bright students who learn differently, preparing them for successful scholarship and vocation beyond high school.
+Wye River offers a challenging curriculum designed to meet the needs of bright students who learn differently.
+The key to success for these students is preparing them for successful scholarship opportunities and vocation beyond high school.

 In order to graduate from Wye River, students must meet the following requirements:

 24 academic/wellness credits (meeting MSDE requirements)

 Completed digital portfolio with all Twelve Demonstrations of Learning

 One or more acceptances to a postsecondary institution of higher learning

 Wye River follows the Common Core Standards in language arts, social studies and math.
 The Next Generation Science Standards and MSDE Core standards are followed for science.
 Performing and fine arts follow The Maryland Voluntary Curriculum.
 Authority for curriculum design, scope and sequence is given to department leaders and teachers.
 Emphasis is placed on real-world learning and helping students make higher-level connections between key concepts and applications within their communities - local and beyond.
 A significant portion of our classroom instruction is project-based, with focus on strengthening communication skills and collaboration among peers and instructors.